iptv-org/epg/README.md

 ## Usage

-To load a program guide, all you need to do is copy the link to one of the guides from the list below and paste it into your favorite player.
+To load a program guide, all you need to do is copy the link to one or more of the guides from the list below and paste it into your favorite player.

 <details>
 <summary>Expand</summary>